Multi-sample analyses

 plotBCV(y)

 We then fit a Quasi-Likelihood (QL) negative binomial generalized linear model for each gene.
 The robust = TRUE parameter avoids distortions from highly variable clusters.
-The QL method includes an additional dispersion parameter, useful to handle the uncertainty and variability of the per-gene variance, which is not well estimated by the NB dispersions, so the two dispersion types complement each other in the final analysis.
+The QL method includes an additional dispersion parameter for incorporating the uncertainty and variability of the per-gene variance, which is not well estimated by the NB dispersions, so the two dispersion types complement each other in the final analysis.

 R